 - 1 cup whipping cream (If you'd prefer, 2 cups of canned whipped cream or frozen whipped topping may be substituted.)

 - 1 teaspoon lime zest

-Have an 8" x 8" pan ready.
+- Have an 8-inch x 8-inch pan ready.
 Place the bowl and beater from a mixer into the freezer, to use later for whipping cream.

-Beat the mixture until it has thickened and holds loose peaks.
-Depending on the speed you use, expect this to take between 10 to 14 minutes.
+- Beat the mixture until it has thickened and holds loose peaks.
+Depending on the speed you use, expect this to take less than 10 minutes.
 (Warm weather may also make the whipping process take a little longer.)